jeremysears/backend-coding-questions/README.md

 ## Feedback

 Please tell us about your experience with these questions at [codingquestions@lookout.com](mailto:codingquestions@lookout.com) or via your Lookout recruiting contact.
+We welcome pull requests to improve the question, as well input into how long it took to complete and if you enjoyed it.
+As with everything else, we want to continually improve our hiring process, and your feedback is crucial.